Rich Buttercream Frosting

 - 1 cup butter, softened

 - 2 teaspoons vanilla extract

 - Food coloring, optional

-- In a large bowl, beat butter, confectioners' sugar, milk and vanilla (frosting will be thick).
-Add food coloring if desired.
-Yield: 5 cups.
+- In a large bowl, combine butter, confectioners' sugar, milk and vanilla; beat until smooth (frosting will be thick).
+If desired, tint with food coloring.

 A tried and true recipe.
 A good recipe like this, well it makes decorating your Christmas Cookies a breeze.
 Thanks Taste of Home.
 You are the Bomb!

 This is a great recipe for basic buttercream.
 The flavor is perfectly sweet and the texture and consistency are great.
 It easily accepts extra liquid (water or milk) to make a smoother, more glazelike frosting.
 It also crusts nicely, making it easier to transport frosted cookies!
 I have used this recipe exclusively for my sugar cookie decorating since I found it and also for my daughters' birthday cakes.
 The original recipe yields quite a bit - plenty to generously frost at least 6 dozen cookies or a couple of 9x13 cakes.

 This is a poor mans recipe...my 6 siblings and I use to make this same tasting fronting with mom growing up for Christmas cookies....it was powdered sugar and water.
 I am very disappointed with this recipe.
 My nice was very excited to try something NEW and unfortunately ended up with an old family recipe....